The 5 Best Comics to Read Before Avengers: Doomsday. Here's the Reading Path That Made Everything Click.

 But this is just how I prepared.
 What about you?

 Are you diving into Hickman’s full Fantastic Four run?
 Reading Triumph and Torment?
+Going through the original Secret Wars from 1984 to compare?
 Just rewatching Loki and calling it a day?

 So what are you reading?